Braised pork rice

 Braised pork rice (Taiwanese: khòng-bah-pn̄g, 焢肉飯, 爌肉飯) is a gaifan dish found in Fujianese cuisine and Taiwanese cuisine.
 Although subject to regional variations, dishes are typically made of pork belly cooked in a process known as lǔ 滷 (boiled and marinated in soy sauce and sugar) and served on top of rice.
 Chinese pickles are often eaten with the dish.

 Braised pork belly likely originated from Quanzhou, China, and was brought to Taiwan by immigrants during the Qing Dynasty.
 Along with the similar ló͘-bah-pn̄g (minced pork rice), khong bah png gradually became an integral part of Taiwanese xiaochi culture, commonly found at food stalls or bento stores.
 Similar dishes can be found within Hakka cuisine, Singaporean, and Malaysian cuisine.
 Braised pork rice is one of the most notable Taiwanese foods.
 Braised pork rice is a popular comfort food in Taiwan, with many street vendors and night markets offering their own secret recipes and variations.

 Etymology

-Although "焢" and "爌" are both variant characters, the two are more commonly used in the name of the dish than "炕".
+Although "焢" and "爌" are both variant characters, the two are more commonly used in the name of the dish than "炕", except in Taiwan.
 Additionally, even though all three characters each have different pronunciations in Mandarin Chinese, the Taiwanese Hokkien pronunciation khòng is colloquially used in place.
 Therefore, the dish is commonly referred to as kòngròufàn in Mandarin.

 In southern Taiwan, braised pork rice is referred to as ló͘-bah-pn̄g (滷肉飯 (lǔròufàn)), which in northern and central Taiwan refers to minced pork rice.
 Minced pork rice is instead named bah-sò-pn̄g (肉燥飯) in the south.